Wilma Taylor Costen

 A college graduate, Wilma holds a Bachelor of Science in Education and a Master of Arts in Educational Leadership from Eastern Michigan University.
 Wilma is a lifelong learner and committed to remaining current in the field of education.
 She is currently pursuing a doctorate degree at the University of Phoenix.

 Self-Awareness and Self-Care are an essential part of a healthy lifestyle.
 As such, Wilma engages in activities that help her to maintain balance.
 Her practices include meditation, yoga, reading, writing, and decorating.
 When away from work, she enjoys antiquing, traveling, and exploring new adventures.
-Wilma is a graduate of the Unity Urban Ministerial School and will receive her Ordination in June 2020.
+Wilma is a graduate of the Unity Urban Ministerial School and was ordained in June 2020.